megha20april/.NET-stuff/EF Core/Seeding Data.md

     ```
     - So, we can also use this explicit way to register entities to the model builder.
     - After all this config is done, we call `modelBuilder.FinalizeModel()` to finalize the model, and it returns an IModel object. which is then used by EF Core to perform database operations through our classes.

+- Now each entity in modelBuilder has a `.HasData()` method, which tells EF to add the defined records into the entity when first initializing it.